mmhs013/pyHomogeneity/Paper/paper.md

 The null hypothesis will be rejected if $T_0$ is above a certain level, which can be estimated by using Monte Carlo simulation.

-**Buishand's test:** [@buishand1982some] proposed a homogeneity test method based on adjusted partial sums.
+**Buishand's test:** Buishand proposed a homogeneity test method based on adjusted partial sums [@buishand1982some].
 The Buishand's range test is best suitable for detecting breaks in the middle of a time series [@Mahmud2015homo].
 The test statistics is given below:

 \begin{equation*}
 S(k) = \sum_{i=1}^k \frac{x_i - \bar{x}}{ \sigma}